AsharLohmar/vpn/README.md

 In order to start this VPN you can run `vpn.sh client1 [start]`, this will start a container with the name "client1".
 The various configurations ensure that the container will be "reachable" by that same name and that will help the main proxy know how to reach it.

-All the containers are running on the same separated/dedicated network in order to avoid interfering with other containers.
+All the containers are running on the same separated/dedicated network in order to avoid interfering with other containers.s
 ```
 docker network inspect vpn &>/dev/null || docker network create --driver bridge --subnet 192.168.253.0/24 --gateway 192.168.253.1  vpn
 # the subnet was chosen in order to avoid conflicting with the network of one of my clients, there's no other reason or dependency whatsoever.
 ```

+Mainly the `.container_args` must contain something like `d_args+=( "asharlohmar/glider-openconnect:latest" )` or any other image name (check [here](https://hub.docker.com/repositories/asharlohmar?search=glider) for more).
+The `d_args` is an array of arguments with which the `docker` command will be launched, so if/when need it add other arguments before the image name.
+For example, I once had to set the MAC address `d_args+=( "--mac-address=xx:xx:xx:xx:xx:xx"  "asharlohmar/glider-openconnect:latest" )`.
+The `openfortivpn` seems to always need to acces the host's `ppp` so it will always have to be `d_args+=( "--device=/dev/ppp"  "asharlohmar/glider-openfortivpn:latest" )`.
+If for some reason you need to change the name of the container (instead of using the folder's name), you can override it by adding this `d_args[7]="new name"` ( 7 is the position of the name ).

 ### Configuring the main proxy
 The proxy container stays on top of the VPN containers and acts as single-point-of contact in order to get the traffic to the final intended destination.
 The proxy (`conf/proxy`) uses the `asharlohmar/glider-proxy` container image, the glider that starts there it will be looking for rule files (`*.rule`) in the folder `/conf/rules.d` which will be the where the contents of the `conf/proxy/rules.d/` folder will be mounted.
 For a detailed documentation on the configuration you can check the [glider](https://github.com/nadoo/glider)'s documentation, the following is just a TLDR version. the typical `*.rule` file should look something like this:
 ```
 $ cat conf/proxy/rules.d/client1.rule